-So you’ve started out in the world of leasing beats, You’ve been at it a while and haven’t sold a single one yet? you’re asking yourself what the hell am I doing wrong?
+So you’ve started out in the world of leasing beats, You’ve been trying your hardest and haven’t sold a single lease yet? and now you’re asking yourself what the hell am I doing wrong?

 - Do my beats suck?

 Well, I hate to tell you straight, But it’s probably a mix of a lot of things, But out of the many things it could be, It’s most likely that you just suck at marketing and that you don’t how to bring potential buyers to your website.

 Before I share any beat selling tips with you I want to explain a few things that you shouldn’t be doing, that you most likely probably already are, and if your not, I salute you. you’re officially a part of the 1%.

 If you actually want your visitors to convert and buy beats from you, pay close attention.